Schemas

 Description

-trigger the creation of a Task in the Task Service by using the task action.
-Specify the functionName (which references the AWS Lambda function) and optionally extra data as key-value pairs in the data variable.
+trigger the creation of a Task in the Task Service.
+Specify the functionName, the priority (optional: setting the priority of the Task in the Task Service) and optionally extra data as key-value pairs in the data variable.

 code examples